How to Meal Plan on a Budget

 Take your list of meals and make a list of everything you’ll need from the store, estimating the costs of each item and writing it next to that item.

-I do this in my Meal Planning Trello board and it looks something like this:
+I do this in my Meal Planning with Trello board and it looks something like this:

 IMPORTANT: Once you’ve listed all your items, check to see if you can get everything on your list within your budget.
 If not, go back to the drawing board for a cheaper meal idea or sub out ingredients or extras or treats until you’re under budget.
 This is KEY for creating a meal plan on a budget.
 If you skip this step, you’re just meal planning and hoping. 😉